OpenEvalProject/evals/manuscripts/elife-41548/v1/manuscript.md

 ## Abstract

-10.7554/eLife.41548.001 The turquoise killifish, Nothobranchius furzeri , is a promising vertebrate model in ageing research and an emerging model organism in genomics, regenerative medicine, developmental biology and ecotoxicology.
+The turquoise killifish, Nothobranchius furzeri, is a promising vertebrate model in ageing research and an emerging model organism in genomics, regenerative medicine, developmental biology and ecotoxicology.
 Its lifestyle is adapted to the ephemeral nature of shallow pools on the African savannah.
 Its rapid and short active life commences when rains fill the pool: fish hatch, grow rapidly and mature in as few as two weeks, and then reproduce daily until the pool dries out.
 Its embryos then become inactive, encased in the dry sediment and protected from the harsh environment until the rains return.
 This invertebrate-like life cycle (short active phase and long developmental arrest) combined with a vertebrate body plan provide the ideal attributes for a laboratory animal.

 ## Introduction